extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/overview.rst

 ==========================

 Extreme Networks Data Center products enable customers to build cloud optimized network and network virtualization architectures using VDX and SLX products.
-Extrme supports multiple network architectures for data center fabric depending on the customer application and scale requirements.
+Extreme supports multiple network architectures for data center fabric depending on the customer application and scale requirements.
 Two main fabric architectures are “VCS Fabric” and “IP Fabric”.
 VCS Fabric is a TRILL-based Layer-2 fabric, while IP Fabric is a BGP-based Layer-3 fabric, which can be used with or without BGP-EVPN.
-The section below describes most common topologies for these two network architectures.
+The section below describes the most common topologies for these two fabric architectures.

 The DC Fabric Automation Suite can be used to manage both fabric architectures.
 Workflows include initial fabric configuration, tenant provisioning, edge port configuration, etc. Some workflows